ObscureMosquito/ModernSiriServerCore/README.md

 On a debian based system twisted can be installed via apt:

 	sudo apt-get install python-twisted

+If that dosent work then try any of the three:

+	pip2 install twisted
+	pip install twisted
+	python2 -m pip install twisted

 On OS X you can install it via easy_install (`sudo easy_install pyOpenSSL twisted`) or via MacPorts (`sudo port install py27-openssl py27-twisted`)